Quantum natural gradient generalised to noisy and non-unitary circuits

-We remark that this approximation applies to infinite-dimensional density matrices too as continuous-variable systems (where the error term in general is $\mathcal{O}(1{-} \f)$).
-Note that the update rule via Result~\ref{result1} using this approximation of $[\qf]_{kl} $ is different from imaginary time evolution (of mixed states from Sec.~\ref{densityimag}).
-Despite the similarity that both approaches rely on experimentally estimating the matrix elements $\tr[(\partial_k \epsrho)[(\partial_l \epsrho)]$ they differ fundamentally.
-Our natural gradient approach uses this matrix as an approximation of the quantum Fisher information which is then used to correct the gradient vector $g_k = \partial_k E(\underline{\theta})$ to account for the non-uniform and co-dependent effect of the parameters on quantum states.
-In contrast, imaginary time evolution (of mixed states from Sec.~\ref{densityimag}) applies it to the vector $\underline{Y}_k = - \mathrm{Re} \{ \tr[ (\partial_k \rho) \mathcal{H}\rho ] \}$ and thereby attempts to follow a non-unitary evolution (with an approximately unitary circuit).
-Fig.~\ref{approximations} (pink) illustrates how this trajectory is different and gets stuck at a point away from the optimum where the vector $\underline{Y}$ vanishes.
+We note that in Fig.~\ref{approximations} we are limited to simulations of only a few qubits as $N\leq 6$ since computing the QFI exactly is inefficient.
+Nevertheless, in the Appendix in Fig.~\ref{fig:aterms} we provide comprehensive numerical evidence that the additive error in our upper bounds is small as $a \ll 1$.
+This further supports that our bounds assuming global depolarising noise apply particularly well when we increase the system size as the error eigenvalues $\lambda_m$ approach close to maximum entropy.
+Furthermore, in Fig.~\ref{introfig}(b) (white) we illustrate how impressively well Result~\ref{result3} approximates the exact evolution.

-Approximation errors in the quantum Fisher information are plotted in Fig.~\ref{approximations} a) for different values of infidelities $1{-}\f$ via increasing the strength of depolarising noise.
-These errors show a linear trend as a function of $1{-}\f$ (for a fixed number of qubits -- horizontal direction).
-Fig.~\ref{approximations} a) also confirms that the approximation errors decrease when increasing the number of qubits (for a fixed value of fidelity $\f$ -- vertical direction).
-Moreover, the magnitude of errors $<10^{-3}$ is negligable for practically relevant fidelities $\f > 0.9$ and Fig.~\ref{approximations} b) (white) illustrates how impressively well Result~\ref{result3} approximates the exact evolution.
+Let us finally note that in general $\tr[(\partial_k \rho)(\partial_l \rho)]$ is a Riemannian metric tensor that is obtained in the Hilbert-Schmidt metric \cite{Sommers_2003}.
+As such, the above result establishes that the geometry of specific quantum states produced by near-term quantum hardware, as characterised by the quantum Fisher information, can be well approximated by the Hilbert-Schmidt metric -- even though the two geometries can generally be very different \cite{Sommers_2003}.
+We remark that our general approximation in Result~\ref{result3} applies to infinite-dimensional density matrices too as continuous-variable systems.
+We further remark that the update rule via Result~\ref{result1} using our approximation of $[\qf]_{kl} $ is fundamentally different from imaginary time evolution (of mixed states from Sec.~\ref{densityimag} in the \spl).
+In particular, our natural gradient approach uses the above matrix as an approximation of the quantum Fisher information which is then used to correct the gradient vector $g_k = \partial_k E(\underline{\theta})$ to account for the non-uniform and co-dependent effect of the parameters on quantum states.
+Fig.~\ref{introfig} (pink) illustrates how their trajectories are different and imaginary time evolution gets stuck at a point away from the optimum where its `gradient' vector $\underline{Y}$ vanishes.